deriv-bots/Free-Deriv-Trading-Bot-XML/README.md

 # Deriv-Bots-XML
 This is a collection https://dbot.deriv.com xml bots

-For inquiries;
+For more powerful profitable botsor one on one mentorship chat me;

 WhatsApp Chat me at https://wa.me/254747204803

 or

-Telegram Chat me at https://t.me/Deriv_Ace
+Telegram Chat me at https://t.me/DerivBotNato

 <h1 align="center">